bravo-2018/pre-work-challenges/README.md

 - CSS - how do you use class and id?
 - CSS - play around with the basic selectors
 - How do you connect an HTML and CSS sheet?

+### 3. COMING SOON!

+Watch this list, because your instructors will be posting more great materials and ideas to help you get started!